Blink621/DNN-numerosity-development/README.md

-# DNN-numerosity-develpoment
+# DNN-numerosity-development
-This repository is for MXJ exploring numerosity develpoment of DNN
+This repository is for MXJ exploring numerosity development of DNN